rezendi/ykarma/README.md

 ### What happens next?

 That's slightly unclear.
+Right now I just want to get the code into a stable and reliable state, and I _think_ it's ready for alpha testing, which means it probably isn't, but that's the chance that alpha testers take.
+So, most immediately, I'm looking for volunteers to take part in that testing.

-I'm looking for volunteers to take part in the initial alpha testing, and interested in talking to people who find the concept intriguing, whether they be potential collaborators, parallel experimenters, angry critics, or something else.
+I'm also interested in talking to people who find the concept intriguing, whether they be potential collaborators, parallel experimenters, angry critics, or anything else.
 If you're any of those, please feel free to reach out to me at info@ykarma.com to converse privately, or @rezendi on Twitter to discuss publicly.

+### What's the technical architecture here, and how might it change?

+The hard parts, technically, are yet to come, but I think I've done much of the tedious work now.
+(Not counting the inevitable bug fixes and/or design changes which will necessitate the updating of smart-contract data in production, but we'll burn those bridges when we come to them.)

+It's a basic three-layer web service: React/Redux front end talking to a Node API which uses web3 to talk to a Geth PoA blockchain, all (optionally) running inside Docker containers.
+I was tempted to add more layers of abstraction, but the idea was for this to be illustrative as well as useful, so I went with just trying to make the code simple, readable, and straightforward.

+I'm a polyglot programmer and neither Javascript nor Solidity is my first or even my fifth language of choice (though like many I have warmed to JS over the years) which will probably be very apparent to serious JS developers when they look at the code.

+If I was building this to seriously scale I ... well, I wouldn't have used a blockchain.
+Given its necessity, I'd probably add some kind of data layer between the API and the blockchain to cache data for reads, and a messaging queue for writes, and then worry about how/when to invalidate that cache ... but obviously that would add a great deal of complexity to the system.